Olivier-Vromans/Arcade-App/README.md

 # Getting started

-Go to the [GitBook](https://olivier-vromans.gitbook.io/arcade-app/) of the Arcade App for the best view

 ## Welcome !

 My application is written in React Native, the app is targeted for people that like Arcade halls and wanne share there experience with other people.
 This is a projected I did for my programming lessons of Mobile Development.